learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## zip

 Use [zip()](https://docs.python.org/3/library/functions.html#zip) to iterate over two or more iterables simultaneously.
 Every iteration, you'll get a `tuple` with an item from each of the iterables.
-Iteration will stop when any of the input iterables is exhausted, use [itertools.zip_longest()](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) if you want to go on until the longest iterable is exhausted.
+Iteration will stop when any of the iterables is exhausted.
+See [itertools.zip_longest()](https://docs.python.org/3/library/itertools.html#itertools.zip_longest) and [stackoverflow: Zipped Python generators with 2nd one being shorter](https://stackoverflow.com/q/61126284/4082052) for alternatives.

 Here's an example: